Different Forms of Nursing Home Abuse

 - Insufficient training of the staff

 In many cases, the nursing home can be held liable for one individual’s actions, because it us up to the nursing home to maintain and enforce standards that never put its patients in danger.

-At the Smith Clinesmith Firm, our nursing home neglect lawyers in Dallas work hard to protect the individual rights of the elderly.
+At the Smith Clinesmith LLP, our nursing home neglect lawyers in Dallas work hard to protect the individual rights of the elderly.
 We provide all new clients with a free consultation which is completely confidential.
 Please fill out the form below and see how we can help your loved one receive the care they deserve.